 - May cause a bad odor if you don't wash it properly

-How To Care For Reusable Pads & Underwear
+How To Care for Reusable Pads & Underwear

 Don’t leave your underwear and pads soaked in blood for too long since the stains tend to remain if you don’t take care of them quickly.